Valbou/vtaskr-backend/docs/index.md

 ## New to vTaskr

-To install vTaskr on promise: [Getting Started](./getting-started.md).
+To install vTaskr on premise: [Getting Started](./getting-started.md).

 ## The project